This month’s health and safety download features Andy Hutt, Executive Director and Vice President Sales, SHE Software.

 I started my career interestingly enough, serving with the Royal Navy as an Electronics Engineer.
 However, since the mid 1990’s I have built my career working in the technology software sector, with both NASDAQ quoted software companies and pre-IPO start-ups.
 My previous roles included developing and executing go-to-market strategies to drive incremental sales revenues.

 Since joining SHE Software, I haven’t looked back!
 I am extremely passionate about making a real difference to our customers and firmly believe in the value that our solutions have to offer.
-Over the past two years, the company has expanded rapidly with operations now in New Zealand and the States (Chicago) with lots more exciting opportunities afoot.
+Over the past two years, the company has expanded rapidly with lots more exciting opportunities afoot.

 What does a typical day look like?